Caleb loves an immersive gaming experience. When he isn't writing about games, he probably has a beer in one hand and nachos in the other.

 Kahoot is one of the best interactive apps used by teachers to make learning fun and exciting for students.
-If you have already used Kahoot, you would know how tactfully it provides interactive exercises to students so that they can complete their lessons in their leisure time.
-Not only is it helpful for teachers but also kids as they can learn by competing against each other through fun games.
-Moreover, once they install Kahoot in their parents' smartphones, they can learn on the go.
+If you have already used Kahoot, you know how tactfully it provides interactive exercises to students so that they can complete their lessons in their leisure time.
+It's helpful not only for teachers but also for kids, as they can learn by competing against each other through fun games.
+Moreover, once they install Kahoot on their parents' smartphones, they can learn on the go.

 But Kahoot is not the only app that offers such interactive learning facilities by playing games.
-Many similar apps like Kahoot offer fun games that allow you to teach students complicated lessons easily.
-The objective of all these apps is the same – to make learning an enjoyable experience and compel students to learn as they play.
+Many apps similar to Kahoot offer fun games that allow you to teach students complicated lessons easily.
+The objective of all these apps is the same—to make learning an enjoyable experience and compel students to learn as they play.
 If you have already used Kahoot in multiple classes, the following alternatives will enable you to try something new.

 Apps Like "Kahoot"

 1. Poll Everywhere

 Kids love it when they voice out their opinions and listen to them.
 It's like treating them as adults.
 And that's what Poll Everywhere tries to do.
 Like Kahoot, you can ask questions to students, but instead of taking direct answers, you create a poll.
 Give the students some time to think which the correct answer is.
 This type of interactive learning doesn't require you to collect answer sheets from all the students one by one.
 You know collectively who is giving the right answer and who isn't.

 You can increase the difficulty level of the game by adding more options in the poll.
 For example, instead of two answers, you provide four answers.
 It creates a healthy learning experience for students, as the game encourages them to answer correctly every time.